Applied Theatre Practice

 Theatre of the Oppressed

-I am currently an Artistic Associate at Living Stages, a non-profit organization that uses “Theatre of the Oppressed” methodologies to advocate for greater racial and economic justice in Portland.
-I work with Living Stages to develop interactive theatre events and facilitate those events.
+From 2015-2018, I was an Artistic Associate at Living Stages, a non-profit organization in Portland, OR that uses “Theatre of the Oppressed” methodologies to advocate for greater racial and economic justice.
+I worked with Living Stages to develop interactive theatre events and facilitate those events.

-I am an ensemble member of Portland Playback – a local company practicing an interactive, improvisational form of performance called Playback Theatre.
+From 2015-2018, I was an ensemble member of Portland Playback – a Portland-based company practicing an interactive, improvisational form of performance called Playback Theatre.
 With its roots in drama therapy, Playback Theatre companies solicit real stories from their audiences, and dramatize those stories in ways that stimulate audiences to look at those experiences anew.

 In 2012-2013, I worked with a black Baptist church and a Reform synagogue to co-faciliitate a theatre program in which congregants studied Biblical narratives together by dramatizing them.
 Using a methodology called Bibliodrama, my co-facilitator Brian Smith and I catalyzed a year-long, interracial and interfaith conversation about partnerships based in Biblical narratives and unlikely relationship-building.
 For more information on this project, please see my PhD dissertation or my 2016 article in Research in Drama Education.

 In Summers 2011 and 2012, I ran drama workshops at Global Youth Village – a summer camp for teenagers who come from all over the world to practice intercultural dialogue and study peacebuilding.
 My workshops used methodologies associated with Playback Theatre and Theatre of the Oppressed to open up a space in which personal stories could be shared in a fully-embodied way, promoting intercultural understanding.
 I have published an article in The Drama Review based on some of my experiences at GYV, and I will be writing more about these experiences in my upcoming book.